boyac/clicktimepy/README.rst

 Process Completed!

 * Note:
-Please be aware, the default setting is for Projct TFB, Transportation, and VISA payment items.
+Please be aware, the default setting is for Projct ***, Transportation, and VISA payment items.
 You may be able to customized them in the script or via ClickTime's page.